 Step 5: Interpret the findings

 Be careful of bias.
 Exploration for heterogeneity should help determine whether the overall summary can be trusted, and, if not, the effects observed in high-quality studies should be used for generating inferences.
-Any recommendations should be graded by reference to the strengths and weaknesses of the evidence.

 What is a Literature Review?